 Many low-income wage earners may also qualify for the Homestead Property Tax Credit and Home Heating Credit.

-Ahmed spoke at the Accounting Aid Society where DHS, in partnership with the Michigan 2-1-1, Accounting Aid Society and DTE Energy, hosted an informational event to increase public awareness of the EITCs, Homestead Property Tax Credit and Home Heating Credit, and to encourage more Michigan residents to file for the credits.
+Ahmed spoke at the Accounting Aid Society where MDHHS, in partnership with the Michigan 2-1-1, Accounting Aid Society and DTE Energy, hosted an informational event to increase public awareness of the EITCs, Homestead Property Tax Credit and Home Heating Credit, and to encourage more Michigan residents to file for the credits.

 "The EITC has no effect on certain welfare benefits," Ahmed said.
 "In most cases, EITC payments won't be used to determine eligibility for Medicaid, Supplemental Security Income, Food Assistance, low-income housing or most Temporary Assistance for Needy Families payments."